sunsweet/ksql/docs/quickstart.md

     GENDER   | VARCHAR(STRING)
     ```

 3. Use `SELECT` to view query results as they come in.
 To stop viewing the query results, press `<ctrl-c>`.
-This stops printing to the console but it does not terminate the actual query.
-The query continues to run in the underyling Kafka Streams application.

    ```bash
    ksql> SELECT * FROM pageviews_female;